 To ensure that the control system uses the VMV and the VU properly, the MV status provides information about how they were calculated.
 The controller produces the VMV and the VU under all conditions-even when the sensors are inoperative.
 The control system needs to know whether VMV and VU are based on "live" or historical data.
 For example, if the control system were using VMV and VU in feedback control and the sensors were inoperative, the control system would need to know that VMV and VU were based on past performance.
+5

-The MV status is based on the expected persistence of any abnormal condition and on the confidence of the controller in according to Table 1.
+The MV status is based on the expected persistence of any abnormal condition and on the confidence of the controller in the RMV.
+The four primary states for MV status are generated according to Table 1.